fxxrytail/skzcode/content/support/skz-comeback/index.md

 Support Stray Kids comeback to help them get music show wins, awards, and unlock more achievements\~!

+Here's a summary of things you may do to support Stray Kids.
+Please read them all and see what you can do.
+It may look a lot specially for Baby STAYs but don't worry because Stray Kids fanbases are there to guide you\~!
+If you have questions about comeback information don't hesitate to reach out to them 🤗

+STAYs can contribute for getting **_Music Show Wins_**, charting on **_Billboard_** and more!

 # Comeback Detail

 **ALBUM:** "ODDINARY"
-**RELEASE DATE:** March 18 1PM KST | 0AM EST
+**RELEASE DATE:** March 18 1PM KST | 12AM EST
 **TITLE TRACK:** (TBA)

-# What to do?

-Here's a summary of things you may do to support Stray Kids.
-Please read them all and see what you can do.
-It may look a lot specially for Baby STAYs but don't worry because Stray Kids fanbases are there to guide you.
-It's easy!

-STAYs can contribute for getting **_Music Show Wins_** and charting on **_Billboard._**
+Visit this carrd for comeback guide and projects. [https://oddinarycomeback.crd.co/](https://oddinarycomeback.crd.co/ "https://oddinarycomeback.crd.co/")

+{{< tweet 1493385545082458117 >}}

 ## Music Show Win